tammerg/Dockerize-MERN/Lesson.md

 ## Check out our MERN app

+To begin this lesson, clone this repository down to your local machine if it is not already, and open it in your IDE of choice.

-First, lets open `MERN_app_unsolved` in our IDE and inspect its contents.
+Navigate to `MERN_app_unsolved` in your IDE and inspect its contents.
 Great!
 We have a client and a server, both wired up to speak to each other.

 ![Client/Server](./MERN_app_unsolved/images/01-client_server.png)